gabriel-vasile/mimetype_tests/README.md

 ### Results
-Around 95% of the files are identified correctly.
-The 5% misidentified files, most are indeed misidentified files, but some happen because `mimetype` identifies more precisely than `file`:
+Around 97% of the files are identified correctly.
+The 3% misidentified files, most are indeed misidentified files, but some happen because `mimetype` identifies more precisely than `file`:
-- XML based file formats, like GML, GPX, are seens as `text/xml` by `file`
+- XML based file formats, like GML, GPX, are seens as generic `text/xml` by `file`
-- mimetype identifies subtitles as `text/vtt`, while `file` sees them just as `plain/text`
+- `mimetype` identifies subtitles as `text/vtt`, while `file` sees them just as `plain/text`
+- `mimetype` identifies `text/tab-separated-values`, while `file` sees just `plain/text`
+- etc.

 [Actions](https://github.com/gabriel-vasile/mimetype_samples/actions) page shows
 the latest percentage of misidentified files and a breakdown of what are the most misidentified formats.